top of page

 Biogeochemical modeller @ NOC, UK

-ReBELS Fieldwork (2024): Data collection at sea for the ReBELS project (Resolving Biological carbon Export in the Labrador Sea).
+• ReBELS (2024): Fieldwork, "Resolving Biological carbon Export in the Labrador Sea".

-GOCART and COMICS (2021-2024): Study of mesopelagic oxygen and particle variability in the northern Benguela Upwelling using in-situ data from gliders, ship and satellite, model reanalysis and a new Benguela coupled model setup (see below).
+• GOCART and COMICS (2021-2024): Study of mesopelagic oxygen and particle variability in the Benguela OMZ using gliders, ship and satellite data, model reanalysis and a new Benguela physical-biogeochemical coupled model setup.

-TechOceanS (2023-2024) Scientific input for the planning of autonomous surveys with gliders and ALRs around the island of Gran Canaria, in the Canary Upwelling System.
+• TechOceanS (2023-2024) Scientific input for the planning of autonomous surveys with gliders & ALRs around the island of Gran Canaria (Canary Upwelling System).

-PAP-SO Fieldwork (2023): Data collection & analysis for the PAP Sustained Observatory
+• PAP-SO Fieldwork (2023): Data collection for the PAP Sustained Observatory

-For a full list of related publications and talks, please visit the dedicated page.
+For a full list of related publications and talks, please visit this page.

 The influence of mesoscale variability on organic carbon export fluxes: bridging models and observations